prottlaender/node-part-1-simple-node-webserver/README.md

-So lets see what happens in the code above.
+So lets see what happens in the code above (server.js).

 1. The [http module](https://www.w3schools.com/nodejs/obj_http_server.asp) is loaded with the require() function. http returns a reference which is saved as a return value in the variable http.
 Various functions can be used on the http reference that are provided by the http module.
 2. On the http reference a server is created with the [http.createServer() ](https://www.w3schools.com/nodejs/met_http_createserver.asp) function. http.createServer() creates a server object and the reference is saved in the variable server.
 The server object can listen to ports and receives a [requestListener()](https://www.w3schools.com/nodejs/func_http_requestlistener.asp) function as parameter.
 This function is always executed when the server receives a request from the client.
 The function processes the client`s requests and returns a response to the client and expects 2 parameters such as request and response.
 These parameters can be named arbitrarily and are usually noted with *req* and *res*.